 Also, foreclosure charges will be imposed if you prepay the entire outstanding loan amount.

-Every loan product comes with a specific tenor and the lenders expect a certain interest income from that product over time.
-Therefore, when an individual chooses to repay the loan faster, lenders eventually earn a lower interest amount.
-So, they can charge a penalty for paying a loan early to discourage borrowers from paying off the outstanding loan faster.
+A personal loan comes with a specific tenure and the lenders expect a certain interest as their profit on the loan amount.
+And, when an individual chooses to repay that loan beforehand, they earn a lower interest amount.
+To cover for the loss of income, lenders usually charge a penalty for paying a personal loan ahead of time.

-Note that the prepaid amount goes towards paying off the principal amount only.
-However, with reduced principal, a borrower qualifies for affordable EMIs and lower borrowing costs.
-Alternatively, if an individual wishes to reduce the interest payable, he can prepay to shorten the tenor, keeping the EMIs intact.
+Note that the prepaid loan amount goes towards paying off the principal amount only.
+However, with the reduced principal, a borrower qualifies for more affordable EMIs.
+Alternatively, if an individual wishes to reduce the interest payable, he/ she can also choose to shorten the loan tenure by keeping the EMIs intact.

 Read more about our interest rate and charges before applying for the loan.